-As you know, it is a smooth, salty, savory paste made by fermenting soybeans and rice or cereals like barley with salt and Koji (malted rice).
+As you know, it is a smooth, salty, savory paste made by fermenting soybeans and rice or cereals like barley with salt and koji (malted rice).

-Aka Miso vs Shiro Miso
+Aka Miso vs. Shiro Miso

 Aka Miso (赤味噌: Red Miso)

-In the process, Maillard Reaction is caused by protein and sugars in soybeans and Koji, which gives the miso paste a red color.
+In the process, the Maillard reaction is caused by the amino acids and sugars contained in soybeans and koji, which gives the paste a red color.

 Since Aka Miso has a long aging period, its salt content tends to be high for preservation.

-In addition to being used in miso soup, Aka Miso is often blended with sugar and soy sauce and is used for tofu, Konnyaku, or simmered daikon radish.
+In addition to being used in miso soup, Aka Miso is often blended with sugar and soy sauce and is used for tofu, konnyaku, or simmered daikon radish.

 Shiro Miso (白味噌: White Miso)